sketchplugins/plugin-directory/README.md

 - [Miaow](https://github.com/weixin/Miaow), by Tencent WeChat Team: A set of plugins for Sketch include drawing links & marks, UI Kit & Color sync, font & text replacing.
 - [Miro Plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by Miro (formerly RealtimeBoard): Add, share and discuss your Sketch artboards with the team in Miro (formerly RealtimeBoard).
 The plugin allow to sync the artboards with the boards in one click
 - [Mise En Place](https://github.com/madwaro/MiseEnPlace), by Carlos Madrigal: Mise En Place is a Sketch plug-in that helps you prep before you start cooking your designs.
+- [MockingBot](https://modao.cc/sketch), by MockingBot: MockingBot Sketch Plugin, Your sweet Sketch companion making your handoff process more efficient than ever
 - [Moodboard Builder](http://reinvently.com/moodboard-builder-sketch-plugin/), by Reinvently: A streamlined Sketch plugin for creating moodboards quickly and easily.
 Just do a search, check the suitable images, and - voila -  you have a beautiful moodboard.
 Keep inspired! 💡
 - [Move To Library Sketchplugin](https://github.com/ahmedmigo/move-to-library-sketchplugin), by Ahmed Genaidy: You can now move symbol from your project to any library and re-attach all the symbol instances to this library. also it keep the overrides without any problems and it work with abstract that have libraries not in your local machine
 - [NeoPreview](https://github.com/alanfraneo/sketch-neo-preview), by Alan Francis: A plugin to create HTML based preview and gallery straight from sketch artboards